osrf/gazebo_tutorials/guided_i/tutorial1.md

 calculate how a model will behave when forces act upon it.
 A model with incorrect, or no, inertia values will behave in a strange manner.

 1. Start by visualizing the current inertia values.
-With Gazebo running, right-click on the Velodyne and select ```View->Inertia```.
+With Gazebo-classic running, right-click on the Velodyne and select ```View->Inertia```.
 This will causes two purple boxes to appear.